-- 5.1.1 Essex Highways has an approved 2019/20 revenue budget allocation of £27.2m within which the revenue task orders detailed in Appendix 1 can be accommodated. - 5.1.2 Essex Highways has an approved 2019/20 capital budget allocation of £72.8m within which the capital highways maintenance task orders detailed in Appendix 1 can be accommodated (Task orders 13, 17b, 21, 73 & 81).
+- 5.1.1 Essex Highways has an approved 2019/20 revenue budget allocation of £27.2m within which the revenue task orders detailed in Appendix 1 can be accommodated. - 5.1.2 Essex Highways has an approved 2019/20 capital budget allocation of £72.8m within which the capital highways maintenance task orders detailed in Appendix 1 can be accommodated (Task orders 10, 18, 21 & 83).
 The £72.8m Highways capital budget allocation is funded partly by an un-ring-fenced Department for Transport (DfT) grant of £30.2m and ECC resources.
 The associated revenue cost of borrowing is approximately £2.6m per annum.
-This is accounted for within the Medium-Term Resources Strategy (MTRS), there are no additional costs as a result of this decision. - 5.1.3 Also within the approved 2019/20 capital programme is a capital budget allocation of £43.9m in relation to named Highways Major schemes which can accommodate the named schemes task orders as detailed in Appendix 1.
-This is funded by a mixture of grants and ECC resources.
-It is estimated that the associated revenue cost of borrowing is approximately £1.1m per annum.
+This is accounted for within the Medium-Term Resources Strategy (MTRS), there are no additional costs as a result of this decision. - 5.1.3 £4.0m and ECC resources of £500,000.
+Advanced scheme design is funded entirely by ECC resources.
+The associated revenue cost of borrowing associated with these schemes is approximately £373,000 per annum.
 This is accounted for within the MTRS, there are no additional costs as a result of this decision.